 Keen on trying something peachy?
 KR Steakbar in Atlanta is showcasing an 8-oz. pork chop with Georgia peach mostarda, arugula and pickled chili.

 These are just a few examples of the amazing dining options that will be offered by restaurants during Georgia Restaurant Week.
-To get more information on participating restaurants and menu items, visit GARestaurantWeek.com.
+Browse the participating restaurants on ExploreGeorgia.org, and get more information on participating restaurants and menu items on GARestaurantWeek.com.

 Since sourcing locally has remained a top culinary trend for chefs, it’s great to see so many Georgia restaurants incorporating local products into their menus.
 When asked which current food trend has grown the most over the last decade, 44 percent of chefs said local sourcing.
 Chefs serve as a culinary translator and bridge the gap between the farmers and consumers.
 When chefs highlight local Georgia products on their menu, it increases awareness on the bounty of produce available in Georgia.
 When consumers support local, seasonal foods while dining out, it helps our industry to be more sustainable, both for the environment and the economy.